danielbentes/uim-protocol/README.md

 ![The execute method overview](images/execute-method.png)

-- **Input Validation:** The perform method begins by validating the input parameters to ensure they meet the required criteria.
+- **Input Validation:** The execute method must begin by validating the input parameters to ensure they meet the required criteria.
 This step prevents errors and ensures that the execution proceeds smoothly.
-  - Example: For the SearchProducts intent, the perform method checks that the query parameter is provided and that optional parameters are in the correct format.
+  - Example: For the SearchProducts intent, the execute method checks that the query parameter is provided and that optional parameters are in the correct format.
-- **Execution:** Once the inputs are validated, the perform method executes the intent by interacting with the web service’s provided API endpoint(s).
-This step involves making the actual API calls, handling throttling mechanisms, lookup potential cached data, handling retries, etc.
+- **Execution:** Once the inputs are validated, the execute method executes the intent by interacting with the web service’s provided API endpoint(s).
+This step may involve making the actual API calls, handling throttling mechanisms, lookup potential cached data, handling retries, etc.
-  - Example: The perform method sends a request to the e-commerce service’s product search API with the validated parameters.
+  - Example: The execute method sends a request to the e-commerce service’s product search API with the validated parameters.
-- **Response Formatting:** After executing the intent, the perform method formats the response into a structured format that the AI agent can easily interpret.
+- **Response Formatting:** After executing the intent, the execute method must format the response into a structured format that the AI agent can easily interpret.
 This step ensures consistency in the responses provided by different web services.
-  - Example: The e-commerce service returns a list of products matching the search criteria, which the perform method formats into a standardized JSON response.
+  - Example: The e-commerce service returns a list of products matching the search criteria, which the execute method formats into a standardized JSON response.
-- **Error Handling:** The perform method includes robust error handling to manage any issues that arise during execution.
+- **Error Handling:** The execute method must include robust error handling to manage any issues that arise during execution.
 This step ensures that AI agents receive meaningful error messages and can handle failures gracefully.
-  - Example: If the product search API returns an error (e.g., invalid parameters, service unavailable), the perform method captures the error, formats it into a readable message, and includes suggestions for resolving the issue to the AI Agent response.
+  - Example: If the product search API returns an error (e.g., invalid parameters, service unavailable), the execute method captures the error, formats it into a readable message, and includes suggestions for resolving the issue to the AI Agent response.

 ## Seamless Integration